-R-8.
-Mediation
+8. Mediation

 At any stage of the proceedings, the parties may agree to conduct a mediation conference under the Commercial Mediation Procedures in order to facilitate settlement.
 The mediator shall not be an arbitrator appointed to the case.
-Where the parties to a pending arbitration agree to mediate under the AAA's rules, no additional administrative fee is required to initiate the mediation.
+Where the parties to a pending arbitration agree to mediate under the AAA 's rules, no additional administrative fee is required to initiate the mediation.

-R-9.
-Administrative Conference
+9. Administrative Conferences

-At the request of any party or upon the AAA's own initiative, the AAA may conduct an administrative conference, in person or by telephone, with the parties and/or their representatives.
+At the request of any party or at the discretion of the AAA, an administrative conference with the AAA in person or by telephone, and the parties and/or their representatives will be scheduled in appropriate cases to expedite the arbitration proceedings.
 The conference may address such issues as arbitrator selection, potential mediation of the dispute, potential exchange of information, a timetable for hearings and any other administrative matters.

-R-10.
-Fixing of Locale
+10. Fixing of Locale

-The parties may mutually agree on the locale where the arbitration is to be held.
+The parties may agree on the locale where the arbitration is to be held.
 If any party requests that the hearing be held in a specific locale and the other party files no objection thereto within 15 days after notice of the request has been sent to it by the AAA, the locale shall be the one requested.
-If a party objects to the locale requested by the other party, the AAA shall have the power to determine the locale, and its decision shall be final and binding.
+If a party objects to the locale requested by the other party, the AAA shall have the power to determine the locale in the state whose law governs the will or trust, and its decision shall be final and binding.